Optimizing measurement-based cooling by reinforcement learning: Measurement optimization

-In terms of the cooperative cooling performance indicated by $\mathcal{C}$ [see Fig.~\ref{CoolingPerformance}(d)], it is found that $\mathcal{C}(S_1)>\mathcal{C}(S_2)>\mathcal{C}(S_4)>\mathcal{C}(S_u)$ and yet $\mathcal{C}(S_2)\approx\mathcal{C}(S_c)$.
-The interpolation sequences could therefore have better cooperative cooling performance than the pure conditional-measurement-based protocol.
-The dependence of $\mathcal{C}$ of arbitrary hybrid sequence on its proportion of CM strategies might not be monotonic.
-We are then motivated to find an optimized sequence with the help of the PPO algorithm.
-A typical optimized sequence of cooling strategies labeled by $S_{\rm opt}$ is described in Fig.~\ref{CoolingPerformance}(h).
-With four orders reduction in the average population (close to the cooling efficiency provided by $S_c$), an almost unit ground-state fidelity $F>0.9999$, and a moderate successful probability $P_g\approx30\%$ (much larger than that by $S_c$), the optimized sequence achieves an overwhelming cooperative cooling performance $\mathcal{C}=2.73$ according to Eq.~(\ref{cooperative}) over all the other measurement sequences.
-In other words, we attained the compromise of the cooling rate and the successful probability through the reinforcement learning.
-Notably, the optimized sequence is not unique, yet the current results of $\bar{n}$, $F$, $P_g$, and $\mathcal{C}$ are almost invariant after dozen measurements as long as there is one CM in the first $5$ rounds.
+With respect to the cooperative cooling performance given by Eq.~(\ref{cooperative}), it is found [see Fig.~\ref{CoolingPerformance}(d)] that $\mathcal{C}(S_1)>\mathcal{C}(S_2)>\mathcal{C}(S_4)>\mathcal{C}(S_u)$ and yet $\mathcal{C}(S_2)\approx\mathcal{C}(S_c)$.
+Such that a regular interpolation sequence could therefore have a better cooperative cooling performance than the entire CM sequence.
+While the dependence of $\mathcal{C}$ for arbitrary hybrid sequence on its proportion of CM strategies might not be monotonic.
+We are then motivated to find an optimized sequence by virtue of the PPO algorithm.
+A typical RL-optimized sequence of cooling strategies labeled by $S_{\rm opt}$ is described in Fig.~\ref{CoolingPerformance}(h).
+With four orders reduction in the average population (close to the cooling efficiency provided by $S_c$), an almost unit ground-state fidelity $F>0.9999$, and a moderate success probability $P_g\approx30\%$ (much larger than that by $S_c$), the optimized sequence achieves an overwhelming cooperative cooling performance $\mathcal{C}(S_{\rm opt})=2.73$ according to Eq.~(\ref{cooperative}) over all the other measurement sequences.
+Therefore, we have achieved a compromise of cooling rate and success probability through the reinforcement leaning method with a much less overhead than the brute-force searching.
+The RL-optimized sequence is not unique, yet the current results of $\bar{n}$, $F$, $P_g$, and $\mathcal{C}$ in Fig.~\ref{CoolingPerformance} are almost invariant as long as there is one CM in the first several rounds.

-The RL-optimized algorithm applies to a wide range of the initial temperature of the resonator.
-Starting from different $\bar{n}_{\rm th}$ determined by the temperature, the average populations could be reduced by three to five orders in magnitude under the optimized measurement sequences, as demonstrated in Fig.~\ref{DifferentTemperature}(a).
-It is found that under a higher temperature, it is harder to suppress the transitions between the ground state and the excited states of the resonator.
-Then both the relative magnitude in population reduction [see Fig.~\ref{DifferentTemperature}(a)] and the cooperative cooling performance [see Fig.~\ref{DifferentTemperature}(b)] manifest a monotonically decreasing behavior with increasing temperatures.
+The RL-optimized algorithm applies to a wide range of initial temperature for the resonator.
+Starting from various $\bar{n}_{\rm th}$ determined by the temperature, the average populations could be reduced by three to five orders in magnitude under the optimized measurement sequences, as demonstrated in Fig.~\ref{DifferentTemperature}(a).
+It is found that under a higher temperature, it is harder to suppress the transitions between the ground state and the excited states of the detector.
+Then both the relative magnitude in the population reduction [see Fig.~\ref{DifferentTemperature}(a)] and the cooperative cooling performance [see Fig.~\ref{DifferentTemperature}(b)] manifest a monotonically decreasing behavior as temperature increases.